evershinemj/English/vocabulary.md

 - n. a wild delusion (especially one induced by a hallucinogenic drug) She sort of had a nervous freak out after it all happened.
 ---
+whine
+- To produce a sustained, high-pitched, plaintive sound, as in pain, fear, or complaint.
+---